denis-oliveira/movie-guess-game/README.md

 # movie-guess-game
 Game code written in Java as part of Java OOP Udacity free training.
+It is an IntelliJ IDEA project.

 Thank you, Udacity!